nusmodifications/nusmods/README.md

 ## Contributing

-### Code of Conduct

-We have adopted the same Code of Conduct as Facebook that we expect project participants to adhere to.
-Please read [the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.
+### Reporting Bugs

+Found a bug?
+Before reporting it, check the [issue page](https://github.com/nusmodifications/nusmods/issues) to see if we are aware of it.
+If not, simply open up the [bug report form](https://github.com/nusmodifications/nusmods/issues/new?template=BUG_REPORT.md) and fill it.

 ### Contributing Guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to NUSMods.
+Our [contributing guide](CONTRIBUTING.md) will help you get started, regardless of skill level.
+It explains the project structure and how developing on NUSMods work.

 ### Good First Issues

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/nusmodifications/nusmods/labels/good%20first%20issue) that contain bugs and small features which have a relatively limited scope.
+Want to your feet wet and familiar with our contribution process?
+We have a list of [good first issues](https://github.com/nusmodifications/nusmods/labels/good%20first%20issue) that contain bugs and small features which have a relatively limited scope.
 This is a great place to get started.

+### Code of Conduct

+We have adopted Facebook's Code of Conduct that we expect project participants to adhere to.
+Kindly read [the full text](https://code.facebook.com/codeofconduct) to understand what actions will and will not be tolerated.

 ### Contributors

-This project exists thanks to all the people who contributed. [[Contribute](CONTRIBUTING.md)].
+This project exists thanks to all the people who contributed.
 <a href="https://github.com/nusmodifications/nusmods/graphs/contributors"><img src="https://opencollective.com/nusmods/contributors.svg?width=890&button=false" /></a>

 ### Backers